 In August 2020, the FASB issued ASU 2020-06, Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40).
 The ASU provides guidance that simplified the accounting for certain financial instruments with characteristics of liabilities and equity.
 The new guidance reduced the number of accounting models for convertible debt and convertible preferred stock instruments and made certain disclosure amendments intended to improve the information provided to users.
 The guidance also amended the derivative guidance for the "own stock" scope exception, which exempts qualifying instruments from being accounted for as derivatives if certain criteria are met.
 Finally, the standard changed the way certain convertible instruments are treated when calculating earnings per share.
 This guidance is effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years, with early adoption permitted.
-The Company is currently assessing the impact that this guidance will have on its condensed consolidated financial statements.
+The Company adopted this ASU as of January 1, 2024, which did not have a material impact on its condensed consolidated financial statements and related disclosures.